Fan Fic: Four Hundred Ninety Six Reasons

 This fan fic provides examples of:

-- Alternate Universe: Taken Up to Eleven in that this isn't even a doomed timeline or a strange new world created by Sburb itself.
-It's an entirely new iteration of the entire multiverse of Homestuck, and this is supported by the fact that all sessions seen freely interact with one-another, there are changes before the games start, a doomed Rose calling Duplicate Meulin "neither offshoot nor alpha," and the Green Sun's creation occurs in the story.
+- Alternate Universe: Taken Up to Eleven in that this isn't even a doomed timeline or a strange new world created by Sburb itself (and the tenth pairing confirms this).
+It's an entirely new iteration of the entire multiverse of Homestuck, and this is supported by the fact that all sessions seen freely interacting with one-another, there are changes before the games start, a doomed Aradia calling Duplicate Meulin "neither offshoot nor alpha," and the Green Sun's creation occurs in the story.

 - Angels, Devils and Squid: Implied with the planets.
 We have Eridan, in Land of Wrath and Angels; Cronus, in Land of Wrath and Demons; and Dirk, with Land of Heat and Lifelesses.
 The latter in question have only been seen by their cloaks, but the implications is that they are not friendly at the least.